kamusis/windsurf_best_practice/memories/guidelines/04_tool_usage_guidelines.md

 - Select the most appropriate tool for each specific task
 - Avoid unnecessary tool calls
 - Gather sufficient information before tool selection
+- When attempting to read a file's contents, always attempt to read 200 lines of code at once.

 ## 2. Efficient Information Gathering
 - Plan to collect all necessary data in a single step